lew-pop/vite-single-page-app/README.md

 # Cali-Girl Notary

 Welcome to the repository for Cali-Girl Notary, a static single-page application (SPA) crafted with Vite, Vue, and TypeScript.
 This website is designed to serve as the primary online presence for Cali-Girl Notary, a notary public business based in California.
 The application allows clients to learn more about services, schedule appointments, and send inquiries directly through a streamlined, user-friendly interface.
+The link to the site can be found in the About section of this repository.

 ## Features